 Transfers of business

 Yes.
 If a company sells its business as a going concern, VAT may not be due.
 However, certain conditions have to be satisfied.
 For example, the purchaser should be registered for VAT at the time of the transfer (or immediately register as a consequence of the transfer).
 In case of an asset deal the purchaser has to intend to use the assets to carry on the business, though it is also permissible to make slight changes.
 However, it is not permissible to buy the business in order to discontinue it immediately.
-According to the German Federal Tax Court also a disposal of share can be assessed as a transfer of business only if either the stake being sold amounts to 100 percent of the shares, or VAT group status existed between the selling company and the holding company, and the buying company intends to preserve this fiscal relationship post-acquisition.
+According to the German Federal Tax Court also a disposal of share can be assessed as a transfer of business and the German Ministry of Finance also a disposal of share can be assessed as a transfer of business under certain conditions.

 Options to tax

 There is an option to tax certain types of transactions (see Scope and Rates).

 If a head office makes a charge to its branch, or vice versa, it is not treated as a supply for German VAT purposes.
 Only the deemed intra-Community supply of goods is to be reported as a tax exempt intra-Community delivery respectively as an intra-Community acquisition.

 If it holds conclusive evidence that its customer will not (fully) pay his/her debt, then the supplier is able to claim VAT back on the unpaid element through its VAT return.
 If it subsequently receives payment for the supply then it will have to pay back the VAT element to the tax authorities in the same way.